Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

 We now relate the Uhlmann Transformation Problem to two fundamental tasks in quantum Shannon theory: decoding the output of quantum channels and compressing quantum information.
-We show that both of these tasks can be performed in polynomial time if the Uhlmann transformation problem can be implemented in polynomial time.
-We also prove that channel decoding is as hard as solving the Uhlmann transformation problem for a range of parameters.
+We show that both of these tasks can be performed in polynomial time if the Uhlmann Transformation Problem can be implemented in polynomial time.
+We also prove that channel decoding is as hard as solving the Uhlmann transformation problem in the inverse polynomial error regime.